 - Greige with a slightly more noticeable green undertone – especially if your room doesn’t have a lot of natural light.

 East-facing rooms are similar to north-facing rooms.
 While they have a bright light in the morning, they can feel quite flat and drab in the afternoon.
-So, just like north-facing rooms they often benefit from a warmer, cosier green or a more noticeable green undertone.
+So, just like north-facing rooms, they often benefit from a warmer, cozier green or a more noticeable green undertone.

-In this next photo, this paint colour is similar to Sherwin Williams Acanthus.
-While it’s a warm green, it’s not OVERWHELMINGLY warm and can be a great happy medium if you and your north-facing room don’t agree on which way to go…
+In this next photo, this paint color is similar to Sherwin Williams Acanthus.
+While it’s a warm green, it’s not OVERWHELMINGLY warm and can be a great happy medium if you and your north-facing room disagree on which way to go…

-However, give this same room some strong afternoon western sunshine, and a warm green paint colour like this could end up looking more like Benjamin Moore Fernwood Green!
+However, give this same room some strong afternoon western sunshine, and a warm green paint color like this could end up looking more like Benjamin Moore Fernwood Green!
 Why?
-The afternoon western sunshine will ADD more warmth to the walls, making the paint colour look toastier than expected!
+The afternoon western sunshine will ADD more warmth to the walls, making the paint color look toastier than expected!
 EXPOSURE MATTERS (especially if it’s indecent).

-GREEN PAINT COLOURS IN SOUTH OR WEST-FACING ROOMS
+GREEN PAINT COLORS IN SOUTH OR WEST-FACING ROOMS

 What does this mean?